firebolt-db/godocs/docs/Guides/working-with-indexes/using-aggregating-indexes.md

 ### Creating the index on empty tables is preferred

-Whenever possible, we strongly recommend that you create aggregating indexes for a fact table when the table is empty, before you run the first `INSERT INTO` command to ingest data.
+Whenever possible, we strongly recommend that you create aggregating indexes for a fact table when the table is empty, before you run the first `INSERT` command to ingest data.

 ### Aggregating indexes can’t be modified